HalianCage/Ctrl-Alt-Del_KodeoQuest/README.md

 # License -

-This is private project and any unauthorised reproductions of this these project would be punishable by law.
+This is private project and any unauthorised reproductions of this project would be punishable by law.
 # Contact -

 Kartik Shinde- kartik22311087@viit.ac.in